-Removal of snow and ice accumulations help to ensure that pedestrian traffic have a safe route of travel.
+Removal of snow and ice accumulations help to ensure that pedestrian traffic has a safe route of travel.

-Violations of this ordinance may result in a Municipal Infraction for each day that the snow and ice is not removed.
+Violations of this ordinance may result in a Municipal Infraction for each day that the snow and ice are not removed.

 Fire Hydrant Snow Removal

 The City of Storm Lake and the Storm Lake Fire Department requests the assistance of the community in helping to keep snow from piling up around fire hydrants in their neighborhood.
 Many hydrants are marked with poles to identify them when snow builds up.

 During fire emergencies, clear access to the hydrants can save valuable minutes for the department and save property owners from further damage.

 If you are not able to remove snow that has piled up around a fire hydrant in your neighborhood or you know of a hydrant that needs snow removed from around it you can also call the Storm Lake Fire Department at 712-732-8010 and they will make arrangements to remove the snow.